 A charming period cottage offering deceptively spacious accommodation in a choice position overlooking the central Green in this attractive village.
-The property also benefits from a flexible studio over the garage and a lovely, separate orchard to the front.
+The property also benefits from a flexible studio/office over the garage and a lovely, separate orchard to the front.

 Internally the property offers versatile accommodation whilst still retaining an abundance of character including exposed beams and fireplaces.